maglianim/angular-typed-forms/src/docs/article.md

 >![Form group untyped after angular 14 upgrade](./images/04500-form-group-untyped-after-ng-14-upgrade.png)

 ## welcome to my (typed) world
-After having covered the upgrade process from an older version, we can now take a dive on how Angular Forms ecosystem has been improved to provide a full-typed developer experience.
+After having covered the upgrade process from an older version, we can now take a dive on how Angular Forms ecosystem has been improved to provide a fully-typed developer experience.

 We start from the _FormControl_, the most basic part of a form:

 >```typescript
 >const recipeName = new FormControl('', [Validators.required]);
 >```
 The above snippet shows the creation of a string control (because we are giving an empty string as the default value).
-Here is how typescript infers the type to its value:
+Here is how typescript infers the type to the control's value:

 >![Typed form control](./images/05000-typed-form-control-value.png)